International migration drives US population growth in 2022 - ExBulletin

 Regionally, the Northeast lost almost 219,000 people in a trend driven largely by local residents moving from New York, New Jersey and Massachusetts, as well as deaths outstripping births in Pennsylvania.
 The Midwest also lost almost 49,000 residents, driven in part by people moving out of Illinois and deaths outpacing births in Ohio.

-The South gained 1.3 million residents, the most of any region, driven by population gains in Texas and Florida that each approached half a million.
-Texas, the second most populous state in the US, has passed the 30 million mark, joining California as the only state in this category.
+The South gained 1.3 million residents, the most of any region, driven by population gains in Texas and Florida that topped 400,000 each.
+Other southern states such as North Carolina, Georgia, South Carolina and Tennessee had among the largest increases in numbers in the US.

-Without international migration and a significant natural increase in births exceeding deaths, the western region would have lost population due to the migration of local residents from Oregon and Washington.
+Conversely, Florida had the largest natural decline of any state, with deaths exceeding births by more than 40,000 people.
+But the gains from international migration, as well as the addition of more than 318,000 residents from internal migration, the most in the country, gave it the highest growth rate of any US state at 1.9%.

-Puerto Rico lost 40,000 residents, or 1.3% of its population, due to emigration and deaths exceeding births; its population is now 3.2 million.
+The Western region in 2022 lost some of its luster as a magnet for internal migration.
+Without international migration and a significant natural increase from births exceeding deaths, the West region would have lost population due to native residents leaving California, Oregon, and Washington.
+Western hot spots like Utah, Idaho and Montana also had smaller gains than last year.